 The quality of online education has been transformed over the last decade, with highly ranked institutions offering online learning programs to compete with the pioneers in the e-learning market.
 With universities vying to attract students to their online courses, the standard of education provided is being pushed increasingly higher.

 Employers who might have been more skeptical of the value of an online degree a few years ago now recognize that a qualification gained online from an accredited university is equal in merit to a traditional campus-based degree.
-Moreover, some employers see additional benefits in online qualifications, such as recognizing that it requires a greater level of self-discipline from the student to complete a degree via distance learning.
+Moreover, some employers see additional benefits in online capabilities, such as recognizing that it requires a greater level of self-discipline from the student to complete a degree via distance learning.
 This self-discipline is an attribute that employers are always eager to see in their employees.

 Effectiveness

-Career advancement
+Career Advancement

 If you are eager to progress in your career, the last thing you want to do is to put your career on pause while you gain further qualifications.
 Not only does it mean that you risk missing out on opportunities for development or promotion for the duration of your studies, but it also means you will have to spend time getting back up to speed when you rejoin the workplace.